Vanessa del Rio

-Vanessa del Rio (born March 31, 1952) is an American retired pornographic actress.
+Ana María Sánchez (born March 31, 1952), known professionally as Vanessa del Rio, is an American retired pornographic film actress.

-Early years
+Early life

-Vanessa del Rio was born Ana Maria Sanchez and raised in Harlem, New York, the only child of immigrants from Cuba and Puerto Rico.
+Del Rio was born March 31, 1952, and raised in the New York neighborhood of Harlem, the only child of a Puerto Rican mother and an Afro-Cuban father.
 Her mother would take her to see the Spanish language movies of Isabel Sarli, a passionate, voluptuous Argentinian actress with a charismatic power over men whom Vanessa credits as a big influence in her life.
 She describes her mother as "an innocent, deeply religious woman who didn't really relate to Sarli's sexuality."

-After an early childhood as religious as that of her mother, Sanchez dropped out of school in the 8th grade, tired of the sheltered life imposed on her at home.
+Del Rio attended Catholic school before leaving home as a teenager.
 She studied coding, and became a computer programmer at age 18, then abandoned the straight life altogether to live in a series of stolen Volkswagen Beetles with a criminal boyfriend.
 When that adventure ended two years later she became "a waitress, then a topless barmaid, and finally a go-go dancer" before accepting her first hardcore porn role in the film China Doll because "it paid $150, which was exactly my half of the rent," so she could join a boyfriend in Europe.

-In her illustrated biography from TASCHEN Publications (Vanessa del Rio: Fifty Years of Slightly Slutty Behavior, 2007) she revealed to editor Dian Hanson that she also worked as a streetwalker and call girl prior to entering adult films.
+In her illustrated biography from Taschen, she revealed to editor Dian Hanson that she also worked as a streetwalker and call girl prior to entering adult films.